 - · Power sources.

 - RAID disk devices and mirrored disks.
-FailSafe supports Fibre Channel RAID and mirrored disks in direct attach and SAN configurations.
+SCSI disks can be connected to two nodes only; Fibre Channel disks can be connected to multiple nodes.

 - Paths to storage devices.

 - Networks

 - Fibre Channel switches or 100-MB hubs.
 If you have more than two nodes, SGI recommends that you use a switch rather than a hub to connect the nodes.